Best rechargeable flashlights of 2023

 This is why I would recommend this flashlight:

-If you’re looking for a tactical-use flashlight with an innovative low voltage notification and super-simple UI, check out the Olight Warrior X Pro.
+If you’re looking for a tactical-use rechargeable flashlight with an innovative low voltage notification and super-simple UI, check out the Olight Warrior X4.

 This is why I would recommend this flashlight:

-- Very simple and straightforward UI, which would be great for tactical use.
+4. It has a simple and straightforward UI, which works great for tactical use.

 Best rechargeable flashlight with 32650 battery